thehunmonkgroup/raspberry-paper-to-cot-pipeline/lwe/config/profiles/default/templates/raspberry-paper-profiler.md

   <significant_insights>
     <![CDATA[
-      {Does the reasoning provide significant insights or depth specifically related to the question and its answer?}
+      {Does the reasoning provide significant insights or depth specifically related to the question and its answer?
+Answer Yes or No}
     ]]>
   <explanation>
     <![CDATA[